-Stay Home: Amazon, Facebook, Google, Microsoft Tell Seattle Workers
+Amazon, Facebook, Google, Microsoft Tell Seattle Workers To Stay Home

 Amazon, Facebook, Google and Microsoft are telling employees in the Seattle area to work from home as the business world tries to reduce risks from the spreading coronavirus outbreak.

-Facebook said a contractor in one of its Seattle offices had been diagnosed with the virus.
+Facebook said a contractor in one of its Seattle offices had been diagnosed with the disease caused by the virus.
 The worker was last in the office on Feb.
 21, and Facebook has closed the office until March 9.
 The company is encouraging all employees in Seattle to work from home through the end of the month.

 "We've notified our employees and are following the advice of public health officials to prioritize everyone's health and safety," a Facebook spokesperson said.

-An Amazon employee at its Seattle headquarters has also contracted the virus, the company said.
+An Amazon employee at the company's Seattle headquarters has also contracted the virus, the company said.

 "We are recommending that employees in Seattle/Bellevue who are able to work from home do so through the end of the month," an Amazon spokesperson said.